 The layout more or less survived ok for two years in our store , and the odd fault is repaired as it occurs despite being based on an actual prototype , the layout presents some intriguing challenges, including trains leaving simultaneously in the same direction.

 Receiving the baseboards donated by the beekeeper at Wildwood saved time!

 Many of us learned new skills in building track buildings signals, and experience in operating at over a dozen exhibitions across the country not bad, as originally, we had nowhere to erect and test the whole layout.

 It has developed over the years, with traversers replacing the sector plates for the fiddle yards and permanent magnets replacing the electromagnets for working Dingham couplings.

 Its baseboards are frequently set out at Badlesmere to allow us to run a variety of stock, as well as for maintenance.

-Previously we had a country terminus "Cavedale", linked to our 90' circuit via the "Nailbourne" branch.
+Previously, when we shared a barn, we had a country terminus "Cavedale", linked to our 90' circuit via the "Nailbourne" branch.

 Prior to that, in the group's early years, modules which could be connected in a variety of ways were constructed and used at exhibitions and meetings.